H. & S. Pogue Company: Merger and closure

 As the Ohio Valley suffered in the recession of the early 1980s, Pogue's profits declined.
-The downtown store, in particular, had seen immediate sales declines since 1983 when a city-subsidized Saks Fifth Avenue opened directly across Race Street.
+The downtown store, in particular, had seen sales declines since 1983 when a Saks Fifth Avenue opened directly across Race Street.
 Saks' demands that Pogue's reduce their Race Street loading docks dramatically hurt the viability of the downtown store which had served as the receiving and distribution center for all five stores.
 A new standalone facility in northern Kentucky added to the expenses of the H.& S. Pogue Company division, and in 1983 Pogue's was merged into their Indianapolis ADG sister division L.S.
 Ayres & Company in a successful effort to keep both divisions profitable.
 ADG's annual report to its shareholders would note that the first full year of the merger saw sales increase 22%, and profits nearly 50%, at the five Cincinnati-area stores, with market share being moved from all three major competitors (by then Elder-Beerman, McAlpin’s, and ShillitoRikes).
 The merger had been anticipated by ADG senior management for several years, with the Pogue's and L.S.
 Ayres logos each being modified for consistency between both chains, and Pogue's merchandise assortment being down-scaled throughout the early 1980s to the more mid-market range of L.S.
 Ayres.

-The corporate merger was accomplished with little fanfare and L.S.
-Ayres operated the former Pogue locations with minimal changes for an additional three years.
-The Fourth Street Market continued to be so popular in the former Pogue's locations that the concept was incorporated into larger L.S.
-Ayres stores and a private label line of wines and gourmet foods, "Fourth Street Market," developed.
-Larger L.S.
-Ayres stores would also incorporate Pogue's successful Center for the Executive Woman, which had been noteworthy enough to earn the cover of an ADG annual report of the period.